 St. Peter's Cathedral

-This former Rroman pagan temple was trasformed into a Catholic Church when the empire converted to Christianity and it is one of the most interesting buildings of its kind.
-Completely round, the Pantheon has a large hole in the middle of the ceiling which, even in very heavy rain, admits only a few drops in, evidence of a unique example of engineering that fascinated all the generations that followed.
-Today, the Pantheon is the tomb of a few popes, some kings of Italy and artists, most famous of all, Raffaello.
+This former Roman pagan temple was trasformed into a Catholic Church when the empire converted to Christianity and it is one of the most interesting buildings of its kind.
+Completely round, the Pantheon has a large hole in the middle of the ceiling which, even in very heavy rain, lets only a few drops in, evidence of a unique example of engineering that fascinated all generations that followed.
+Today, the Pantheon is tomb to a few popes, some kings of Italy and artists, most famous of all, Raffaello.
 Located in the heart of Rome, this makes an exquisite visit.